 Unlike its starter brethren Bulbasaur and Charmander, though, Squirtle doesn’t really hold up in competitive low level formats.
 However, as I’ll discuss when I write about Wartortle, this is an important Pokemon as it evolves, as it can serve both a utility role and a sweeper role.
 Also, in the video games, Squirtle is a solid starter that’s a bit tougher to kill, although it fails miserably against electric and grass attacks.

 Like with the other original Red and Blue starters, Squirtle learns all of the moves of its later evolutions at earlier levels, but with one exception.
-Only the final stage evolution of Blastoise could eventually learn the Steel type move Flash Cannon, which is worth it.
-Unlike with the Bulbasaur line, Squirtle and company are mixed attackers, with nearly equal physical and special attack base stats.
+Only the final stage evolution of Blastoise could eventually learn the Steel type move Flash Cannon, which can be worth it in competitive Pokemon.
+Unlike with the Bulbasaur line, Squirtle and its evolution line are mixed attackers, with nearly equal physical and special attack base stats.
 It doesn’t have quite the Special Attacking prowess of Charmander and its line, but it’s more than adequate to dish out reasonable damage.